timothylimyl/Complex-YOLO/README.md

 # Extra Test/Insight

 Complex-YOLO makes prediction using bird eye view and predefined heights of objects.
 This is one of the key weakness of the algorithm, the preprocessing step of converting the point cloud data into a 2D bird-eye view grid causes the loss of important 3D geometry features/information especially for smaller objects.
 This can also cause issues for scenes with multiple objects in a vertical direction.
-This is pretty intuitive as Complex-YOLO removes a lot of information from the point cloud inputs during the conversion to a 2D grid map.
+This is pretty intuitive as Complex-YOLO removes a lot of information from the point cloud inputs as it is converted to a 2D grid map.
 It takes only the maximum height,the maximum intensity and the normalised density of all points in the grid cell which means a lot of potential features within the grid cell is not processed in the network.

 It also uses a pre-defined object height which makes the results worse when you increase the IoU metric as objects of the same category may differ in height.